Experts in the eradication of mould and condensation since 1983, serving:

 ANSWER: A great deal of water vapour is created in our kitchens.
 Whether it’s the boiling of pans, running the tumble dryer or making a cup of tea, the kitchen takes the brunt of our daily creation of water vapour.
 That water vapour adds to the Relative Humidity of the internal atmosphere of the kitchen, which then settles on cool surfaces such as windows or wall as condensation.

-“Will leaving the heating on all day cure condensation?”
+“Is leaving the heating on all day condensation treatment?”

 ANSWER: The use of heating to keep rooms warmer can assist in reducing condensation.
 However, aside from this being expensive and harmful to the environment, it doesn’t cure the causes of the problem.
 Condensation occurs as a result of humid air meeting cool surfaces; in heating a room, you keep the surfaces warmer and keep the water vapour in the air, rather than allowing it to form on the surfaces.
 A combination of good ventilation and insulation might prove a more economical solution.